-Often employed by consulting firms, the military and domestic and international companies, logistics analysts are part of an emerging and fast-growing field.
-Charged with defining, analyzing and ultimately solving a company's most complex problems, logistics analysts must be well versed in a number of subjects, chiefly mathematics and engineering.
+Often employed by consulting firms, the military, and domestic and international companies, logistics analysts are part of an emerging and fast-growing field.
+The logistics support job description includes defining, analyzing, and ultimately solving a company's most complex problems.
+Logistics analysts must be well versed in a number of subjects, chiefly mathematics and engineering.
 Logistics analysts generally work with statistical software or create quantitative models to simulate real-life problems pertaining to inventory levels, budget constraints and transportation schedules, to name a few.

-Logistics analysts may work in a logistics department or engineering, accounting or distribution department.
+Logistics analysts may work in a logistics department or engineering, accounting, or distribution department.
 Often working with department managers and in teams, logistics analysts are good communicators with an eye for detail.
-Logistics analysts generally work 40 hours a week, according to the U.S. Bureau of Labor Statistics (www.bls.gov), and often work under strict deadlines.
+Logistics analysts generally work 40 hours a week, according to the U.S. Bureau of Labor Statistics, and often work under strict deadlines.

 Career and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicted that operations research analysts, another name for logistics analysts, could expect a 27% increase in jobs from 2012-2022, much faster than the national average.
+The U.S. Bureau of Labor Statistics (BLS) predicted that operations research analysts, another name for logistics analysts, could expect a 27% increase in jobs from 2016-2026, much faster than the national average.
 In June 2019, the salary for logistics analysts averaged $56,617 per year, according to Payscale.com.
 According to the same source, an entry level logistics analyst salary averaged $49,295, while a logistics management analyst salary, for a professional with more experience, would average $65,208.

-Logistics analysts assist company managers in creating a more productive, cost-effective and profitable enterprise, whether at a toy company, airline or financial institution.
-Managers often relay their challenges to logistics analysts.
+Logistics analysts assist company managers in creating a more productive, cost-effective, and profitable enterprise, whether at a toy company, airline, or financial institution.
+Managers often relay their challenges to a senior logistics analyst.
 The analysts then use statistical analyses and strategies to devise numerous possible solutions.
-They work with managers to determine the most effective solution and aid them in implementation.
+Logistics duties include working with managers to determine the most effective solution and aid them in implementation.

-A logistics analyst career path may require a bachelor's degree program in areas such as business administration, logistics, management information systems (MIS) and accounting prepare many analysts.
-Courses in global logistics, business logistics, transportation systems and supply management provide an introduction to the field's practices and policies.
-It's recommended, especially if working in the global market, that logistics analysts develop an understanding of international trade, contracts and tariffs.
+A logistics analyst career path may require a bachelor's degree program in areas such as business administration, logistics, management information systems (MIS), or accounting.
+Courses in global logistics, business logistics, transportation systems, and supply management provide an introduction to the field's practices and policies.
+It's recommended, especially if working in the global market, that logistics analysts develop an understanding of international trade, contracts, and tariffs.

 Graduate degrees are preferred by many employers.
 Logistics analysts pursue graduate education in applied mathematics, logistics, operations research, computer science, business, engineering and management science, among related fields.